Anniston and Birmingham bus attacks: Morgan v. Virginia (1946)

-The Journey of Reconciliation (1947)
+Journey of Reconciliation (1947)

-Participants in the 1947 Journey of Reconciliation, a prerunner to the Freedom Rides.
+Participants in the 1947 Journey of Reconciliation, a forerunner to the Freedom Rides.

 Intending to test how the 1946 Supreme Court ruling was being enforced in the Upper South, FOR member Bayard Rustin organized what he called a "Journey of Reconciliation" – now sometimes referred to as the "First Freedom Ride".
 In 1947, he organized for a group of sixteen FOR and CORE members (eight black and eight white) to travel through Virginia, North Carolina, Tennessee, and Kentucky on interstate buses.
 They split into two interracial groups so they would be able to test two major bus companies, Greyhound and Trailways.

 The participants only faced one incidence of violence when James Peck – the only victim of the later Anniston/Birmingham attacks to take part in the Journey of Reconciliation – was punched in the head by a taxi driver.
-However, twelve were arrested for violating segregation and four – Rustin, Igal Roodenko, Joe Felmet, and Andrew Johnson – were sentenced to serve in chain gangs for periods ranging from 30–90 days.
+However, twelve were arrested for violating segregation and four – Rustin, Igal Roodenko, Joe Felmet, and Andrew Johnson – were sentenced to serve in chain gangs for periods ranging from 30 to 90 days.

-Although it brought moderate publicity to the issue of segregation, the Journey effected no change of the status quo.
+Although it brought moderate publicity to the issue of segregation, the Journey did not change the status quo.